ASI ArtsWork Program

 Take a look behind the scenes of how our artists create their work and the philosophy behind out ArtsWork program.
 This 7 minute documentary short was made possible by a grant from AFAA.

 Inside the Sensory Room

 With calming gradient lights, soft motions and etheric music we create an environment of controlled stimulations.
 Our Sensory Room has the perfect atmosphere for sensory decompression and is utilized before our individuals engage in other environments.

 To meet the fluctuating sensory needs of an individual with autism, a proper sensory diet is often prescribed.
 This involves the use of sensory equipment that provides a balance of sensory input at levels controlled by the person who is on the autism spectrum.

 No Words Spoken

 No Words Spoken began with the premise that the motion sensory qualities that are native to autism are actually hidden talents when applied to the performing arts.
 Repetition, movement and tactile stimulation are all involved while our performers engage the community.
-Click the video on the left to see No Words Spoken perform for a live audience at the Albright-Knox Art Gallery.
+Click the video above to see No Words Spoken perform for a live audience at the Albright-Knox Art Gallery.

 CASE: Center for Autism Support and Education

 CASE provides information, training and support for families of individuals with Autism Spectrum Disorder (ASD) and the professionals who work with them.
 CASE will enable family support staff and community recreation providers to better serve families.
 CASE will also support parents in effectively advocating for their children.